zonashi/AI-Infra-Guard/README.md

 ## 📚 Related Papers

-The following papers are academic publications by third-party research teams who used A.I.G in their research:
+We are deeply grateful to the research teams who have used A.I.G in their academic work and contributed to advancing AI security research:

 [1] Yongjian Guo, Puzhuo Liu, et al. **"Systematic Analysis of MCP Security."** arXiv preprint arXiv:2508.12538 (2025). [[pdf]](https://arxiv.org/abs/2508.12538)
 [2] Zexin Wang, Jingjing Li, et al. **"A Survey on AgentOps: Categorization, Challenges, and Future Directions."** arXiv preprint arXiv:2508.02121 (2025). [[pdf]](https://arxiv.org/abs/2508.02121)
 [3] Yixuan Yang, Daoyuan Wu, Yufan Chen. **"MCPSecBench: A Systematic Security Benchmark and Playground for Testing Model Context Protocols."** arXiv preprint arXiv:2508.13220 (2025). [[pdf]](https://arxiv.org/abs/2508.13220)

+📧 If you have used A.I.G in your research, we would love to hear from you!
+[Contact us here](#-join-the-community).
 <br>
 <br>